Creation Care

 Discontinuing single-use disposable plastics, foam products and bottled water

-In response to the Diocese of Virginia’s Resolution R-1 passed at the 225th Annual Convention, SPW will significantly reduce our use of single-use disposable products whenever possible.
-We are also continually improving our recycling practices.
-Click here for a video and printable graphic poster on recycling in Fairfax County.
+In response to the Diocese of Virginia’s Resolution R-1 passed at the 225th Annual Convention, SPW has significantly reduced our use of single-use disposable products.